Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Zariski-Fujita type theorem for big line bundles

-When the dimension of the non-ample locus is smaller $q$, the condition $(*)$ in Theorem \ref{non-ample} is automatically satisfied.
-Thus the following corollary holds. \begin{cor} Assume the dimension of the non-ample locus of $L$ is less than or equals to $q$.
-Then $L$ is $q$-positive. \end{cor} Under the assumption in Corollary \ref{small-dim}, $L$ is cohomologically $q$-ample ({\it cf}.\cite{Kur10}, \cite[Theorem 1.6]{Mat10}).
-Corollary \ref{small-dim} claims that $q$-positivity has the same property.
+When the dimension of the non-ample locus is smaller $q$, the assumption in Theorem \ref{non-ample} is automatically satisfied.
+Thus we have the following corollary. \begin{cor} Assume the dimension of the non-ample locus of $L$ is less than or equal to $q$.
+Then $L$ is $q$-positive. \end{cor} Under the assumption in Corollary \ref{small-dim}, $L$ is cohomologically $q$-ample (cf. \cite{Kur10}, \cite[Theorem 1.6]{Mat10}).
+Corollary \ref{small-dim} claims that the $q$-positivity has the same property.